GabeScott/standard-works-vault/General Conference/1984 April - Upheld by the Prayers of the Church.md

 # Upheld by the Prayers of the Church

-*By John K. Carmack - Of the First Quorum of the Seventy*
+By Elder John K. Carmack - *Of the First Quorum of the Seventy*

 *Given in the April session of the 1984 General Conference*